 Doctor of Pharmacy Curriculum

-The purpose of the Doctor of Pharmacy curriculum is to prepare students to be leaders in the profession of pharmacy and to provide them with the tools to effectively practice in a wide variety of currently existing and potential future roles in hospitals, medical centers, community pharmacies, academia, government and the pharmaceutical industry.
+The Doctor of Pharmacy curriculum prepares students to be leaders in the profession of pharmacy and provides them with the tools to effectively practice in a wide variety of currently existing and potential future roles in hospitals, medical centers, community pharmacies, academia, government, and the pharmaceutical industry.
 It is expected that the emerging fields of pharmacogenomics and bioinformatics will have a profound influence on the future practice of pharmacy.
 Graduates of the UC San Diego Skaggs School of Pharmacy and Pharmaceutical Sciences are in an excellent position to bring these advances to the patient care setting.

 The curriculum is dynamic and under frequent revision.
 Presently, the four-year Doctor of Pharmacy curriculum is as follows:

-Year 2 is focused on the Integrated Sciences Curriculum (ISC) with pharmacy students enrolled in courses along with first-year medical students including foundations of medicine, microbiology and courses on cardiovascular, pulmonary, gastrointestinal, renal, immunology, hematology, endocrinology, reproductive, and metabolic systems.
+Year 2 is focused on the COAST (caring, original, advocates share and thrive) curriculum with pharmacy students enrolled in courses along with first-year medical students including foundations of medicine, microbiology, and courses on cardiovascular, pulmonary, gastrointestinal, nutrition, renal, immunology, hematology, endocrinology, reproductive, and metabolic systems.
 Year 2 also includes additional courses in pharmacology and physiology and laboratory medicine.

-Year 3 builds on the integrated sciences provided in Year 2 with courses in human disease, pharmacogenomics, pharmacology and pharmacoeconomics.
-Course series in therapeutics and advanced professional practice begin the process of applying the knowledge and skills gained in the prior courses to the clinical management of patients.
+Year 3 builds on the curriculum provided in Year 2 with courses in human disease, pharmacogenomics, and pharmacoeconomics.
+Courses series in therapeutics and advanced professional practice begin the process of applying the knowledge and skills gained in the prior courses to the clinical management of patients.

 Year 4 is devoted entirely to clinical clerkships where students learn to apply the skills and knowledge obtained in the curriculum in a variety of clinical settings.
 Many of these clerkship experiences take place at UC San Diego-affiliated medical centers, such as UC San Diego Medical Center - Hillcrest, UC San Diego Medical Center - La Jolla, The Veteran's Administration Medical Center in La Jolla, and Rady Children's Hospital.
 In addition, many other facilities throughout the San Diego and Los Angeles/Orange County regions are utilized.
 Clerkship experiences in biotechnology companies and research facilities adjacent to the UC San Diego campus, and at various national and international sites have been implemented.